Seals resting on the sandy beach near Wells-next-the-Sea, Norfolk — a coastal highlight along the Norfolk Coast Path.

 A North Norfolk gem where pinewoods, saltmarshes, and sweeping sands meet tidal harbours and timeless maritime charm.

-Wells-next-the-Sea is one of England’s most inviting coastal bases for walking holidays and outdoor adventures.
-Perched on a tidal inlet along the Norfolk Coast Path, the town blends the working bustle of fishing boats and crab pots with wide-open beaches, shady pinewoods, and saltmarshes alive with birdlife.
+Wells-next-the-Sea is one of England’s most inviting coastal bases for walking holidays, combining classic seaside character with wide-open landscapes and nature-rich outdoor adventures.
+Perched on a tidal inlet along the Norfolk Coast Path, the town blends the working bustle of fishing boats and crab pots with expansive beaches, shady pinewoods, and saltmarshes alive with birdlife.

 Why Visit Wells-next-the-Sea for Walking and Adventure